Information geometric regularization of the barotropic Euler equation: Introduction

-For vanishing $P, \vct{f}$, \cref{eqn:euler_velocity} reduces to Burgers' equation, solvable by the method of characteristics.
-Shocks form when characteristics meet.
-Viscosity solutions follow solution paths of projected gradient descent under the constraint of non-crossing characteristics.
-In this work, we modify characteristics to instead follow solutions paths of interior point methods based on barrier functions with a suitable barrier function $\psi$ \cite{nemirovski2008interior}.
-This ensures strict feasibility (avoidance of shocks) while preserving long-term behavior.
+For vanishing $P, \vct{f}$, \cref{eqn:euler_velocity} is solvable by tracking characteristic curves --- trajectories of fluid particles.
+Shocks form when particles collide and merge inelastically.
+Equivalently, particle trajectories are minimizers of a variational problem with a non-crossing constraint.
+This work modifies characteristics to follow solution paths of interior point methods defined by a barrier $\psi$ \cite{nemirovski2008interior}.
+This ensures strict feasibility (shock avoidance) while preserving long-time behavior.